 Finally, we made a small adjustment for exposure and had our couple hop into the car with our female subject in the driver’s seat since this is her car.
 I placed the GL-1 onto the dashboard and locked the setting, and then fired our final image in the composite.

 At this point, the rest of the magic was done in post.
-I color graded each individual image in Lightroom using the Lightroom Preset System v5.1, and then layered and composited areas of highlights and shadows into the car in Photoshop to reveal and accentuate the cars awesome curves.
+I color graded each individual image in Lightroom using the Lightroom Presets v5.1, and then layered and composited areas of highlights and shadows into the car in Photoshop to reveal and accentuate the cars awesome curves.
 From our first shot to our last, we completed the shoot in only 11 minutes.
 Then, it took another 45 minutes to color grade and composite the images to get our final result.
 While the image isn’t necessarily perfect, the clients were amazed and I was very happy with the results given our time and location constraints.

 The Finished Image